SamH1576/UCLR-UAS2018-Manual/README.md

 Documentation is a vital part of engineering.
 It provides the designers with a reference, manufacturers with instructions and end-users something to totally ignore in favour of guessing.

+At the [UAS Challenge](http://www.imeche.org/uaschallenge) competition, scrutineers place emphasis on safety and procedure, including documentation and engineering-hygiene.
+This manual will list how to perform the various procedures involved in manufacturing and operating the aircraft in a safe manner.